 As an alternative to steps 1-3, you can download the VDA directly from the Citrix download page.

 Step 2.
 Specify how the VDA will be used

-On the Environment page, specify how you plan to use the VDA, indicating whether or not you’ll use this machine as a master image to provision additional machines.
+On the Environment page, specify how you plan to use the VDA, indicating whether you’ll use this machine as a master image to provision machines.
 The option you choose affects which Citrix provisioning tools are installed automatically (if any), and the default values on the Additional Components page of the VDA installer.
 Several MSIs (provisioning and other) are installed automatically when you install a VDA.
 The only way to prevent their installation is with the

 /exclude option in a command-line installation.